ybnd/shapeflow/README.md

 ### General usage

 To just use the contents of this repository, make sure the `master` branch is checked out.
+This is by default, and you can double check it by navigating to `isimple` in Command Prompt and executing `git branch`.

 Upon import, the [isimple](isimple/__init__.py) package will check if it's being run from the master branch, and pull the latest updates.
 In this way you won't have to worry about staying up to date.